•Place: Saratov, Russia. Located on the Volga River, approximately 450 miles southeast of Moscow

 4).
 Visa Processing, Mailing: $300-400 (approx.)

-The Summer 2013 Wyoming-Saratov Study Abroad Program marks the 21st consecutive year that students from the University of Wyoming (and from cooperating institutions, including University of Wisconsin-Milwaukee, Western Michigan University, University of Michigan, East Carolina University, and Colorado State University) will have traveled to Saratov for Russian language study.
+The Summer 2017 Wyoming-Saratov Study Abroad Program marks the 25th consecutive year that students from the University of Wyoming (and from cooperating institutions, including University of Wisconsin-Milwaukee, Universitiy of Utah, Western Michigan University, University of Michigan, East Carolina University, and Colorado State University) will have traveled to Saratov for Russian language study.
 The first group arrived in June '93, only a few months after the city had been opened to western visitors.
-Over the course of twenty years, contacts between UW and SSU have grown and expanded in many exciting ways.
+Over the course of twenty four years, contacts between UW and SSU have grown and expanded in many exciting ways.
 Students of widely diverse backgrounds, majors, ages and geographical distribution in the United States have taken and continue to take part in this wide-ranging Initiative.

 In Saratov, students stay in apartments with Russian host families.
 All families are located conveniently and sufficiently near the University so that students may either walk or take a short ride on public transport to get to classes.
 Upon arrival in Saratov, students are met at the Saratov train station by University and family representatives.
 After an orientation meeting students are immediately settled in their Russian families.
 Lodging includes 2 meals per day with the student's Russian host family.